• Skip to primary navigation

 • A fine-point pencil and an eraser.

-With Audacity and other DAWs, there are tools for navigating your sound file, ways to repeat sections, and slow sections down without changing pitch, making it relatively straightforward to identify pitches.
+With Audacity and other DAWs, there are tools for navigating your sound file, ways to repeat sections, and slow sections down without changing pitchThe perceived highness or lowness of a sound, determined by the frequency of the sound wave., making it relatively straightforward to identify pitches.
 Polyphonic sounds such as chords and voicings can be more challenging, but it’s possible to get very close using loop playback and comparison with your keyboard.

 Transcription tools in Audacity